This article will give you lots of information to help you prepare for the Emirates Cabin Crew Open Day.

 If your application is successful you will be notified by email a few days/weeks later and be invited to an Assessment Day.

-What are you required to bring to a cabin crew assessment day?
+What are you required to bring to the Emirates Cabin Crew Assessment Day?

 You’ll also be required to bring your passport and a photocopy of your passport, as well as a copy of your highest education certificate (Degree or college certificate).

-What outfit should I wear for a cabin crew assessment day?
+What outfit should I wear for the Emirates Assessment Day?

 Also, of course you want to smell nice, but don’t go overboard with the perfume or aftershave.
 If your smell is too strong it will really put off the recruiters.

-How should I do my make-up for a cabin crew assessment day?
+How should I do my make-up for the Emirates Cabin Crew Assessment Day?

 Style & Image is a very important aspect of being a flight attendant.
 You need to look neat and presentable.

-How should I do my hair for a cabin crew assessment day?
+How should I do my hair for the Emirates Cabin Crew Assessment Day?

 What if I have tattoos?